- Who We Are

 Current Humanitarian Situation

-With no end sight to Syria’s civil war, the direction of forced migration for many Iraqi refugees has reversed.
-Tens of thousands of Iraqis who sought refuge in Syria between 2003 and 2011 are returning home, bringing the number of Iraqi internally displaced persons (IDPs) to roughly 2.8 million.
 Internally displaced Iraqis are extremely vulnerable and live in constant fear, with limited access to shelter, food, and basic services.
-Although the Government of Iraq announced plans in January 2011 to address internal displacement issues, the vast majority of Iraqi IDPs continue to live in temporary shelters.
+Although the Iraqi government announced plans in January 2011 to address internal displacement issues, the vast majority of Iraqi IDPs continue to live in temporary shelters.
 The unemployment rate among IDPs remains high, and women, children, and persons without official identification documents are particularly vulnerable.